Krezmick/Custom-Java-Image-Editor/README.md

 Depth Effect
 Ambient Occulsion Effect
 Line Art Effect
-Text Pixel Replacer (Replaces pixels with text to create a text image)
+Text Pixel Replacer (Replaces pixels with text and exports to a .txt file)
 Import Text as Image (Imports the exported text file to be exported as a image file)
 Thermo Infrared Effect
 Pixel Explosion Effect